 These filing thresholds correspond to the standard deduction amount for each filing category.
 Please note that US expats with non-US spouses are normally considered to have a filing status of married filing separately, with a very low filing threshold of only $5.

-I’m Able to Claim the FEIE and FTC on My Tax Return, and as a Result, I Owe No US Tax – Do I Still Need to File a US Return?
+I’m able to claim the FEIE and FTC on my tax return, and as a result, I owe no US tax – Do I still need to file a US tax return?

 Have any additional questions?
 Contact Universal Tax Professionals today, and we will be happy to help you out with anything you need.